 - Prevent power outages.

-- Pole brushing (clearing brush around power poles and transmission towers).
+Clearing brush around power poles and transmission towers

-- Quality assurance audits of work performance and compliance after each activity is completed.
+Quality assurance audits of work performance and compliance

 Committed to best practices

-As part of our Vegetation Management Program, we also conduct community education and outreach, such as tree-planting events at schools.
+As part of our Tree Safety Program, we also conduct community education and outreach, such as tree-planting events at schools.
 The Arbor Day Foundation® has recognized SDG&E as a Tree Line USA® Utility every year since 2002 for best practices in tree care, worker training and public education.

 To protect yourself, never prune trees near electric lines